 Customer success process flowchart template

-Process flowcharts aren’t just great for optimizing workflows, they’re also a valuable tool when it comes to training new employees.
+Process flowcharts aren’t just great for optimizing workflows, they’re also invaluable for training new employees, including client success managers.

 For customer success teams, having a process flowchart can help new team members quickly learn the customer success process, reducing onboarding time and improving productivity.
 Like the idea?
 Here’s a customer service helpdesk process flowchart that you can use to create one for your team: